 Guys, beware!
 The jumpsuit season chez Sewrendipity has begun!
 Again!
 Yes, that’s a few good months to go until #JumpIntoJune hopefully kicks off again.
 But as I was saying in my previous post, sometimes a fabric + a pattern just equal love, and you have to go for it!
 And I do love my jumpsuits, and as a matter of fact, my culottes too!

 You know how sometimes you’ve had a piece of fabric in your stash for a while and then you see a pattern and they were just meant to go together?
 This is what happened in this case.
 I was browsing the Seamwork website just before Christmas, as I had some credit to spend and I saw Ida.
 She really spoke to me, and then I remembered that I had this piece of embossed scuba in my stash, so the decision to get it was a no brainer.
 And it turns out to be such a quick make that a few days later, it was ready to wear during the Christmas party season!

-In my previous post on this topic, I ran out of time (and word count) to cover all the topics I wanted to share.
+In my previous post on things I have learned since I started my sewing blog in 2014, I ran out of time (and word count) to cover all the topics I wanted to share.
 I previously covered my experiences with setting up the blog and WordPress, choosing your look & feel, logos & design and blog planning.

 If this is starting as I mean to go on in 2017, then not sure how much of me you’ll end up seeing this year.
 On the plus side, sewing hasn’t been all that scarce, it’s just the photographing and blogging that I have been rubbish at.

 The Brits talk about the weather ALL.THE.TIME!
 This may be a stereotype, but it’s nonetheless, true.
 And before I moved here, I could not for the life of me understand why.
 But, after years of dealing with the mad, sad, bad, unpredictable English weather, I talk, and think, and worry about the weather as much as the next person.